hmc-cs-dzhang/language-design/language-design.md

 be fair to weigh down all programmers with the need to have or to learn all the words for all niche uses" (Steele, 12).
 This idea ties with the theme of making a language/API exactly as small as it should be, and no smaller [Bloch, 2006].
-We tried to respect this mentality when designing our API for the sound lab.
+We tried to follow this maxim when designing our API for the sound lab.
-All of the methods should perform a single task, which allows users to combine functions effectively.
+All of the methods performed a single task, which allows users to combine functions effectively.
 We tried to keep the methods as segmented as possible, including options like "play", "overlay," "reverse," and "change speed".
 We did not, for example, add a method that would both overlay two sounds and reverse them, as this would not have been useful for most users.

-Another point that _Growing a Language_ emphasized was that users should be able to make their own functions that look like primitives of the language.
+Another idea that _Growing a Language_ emphasized was that users should be able to make their own functions that look like primitives of the language.
 According to Steele,
 > APL was designed by one man, a smart man—and I love APL—but it had a flaw that
 > I think has all but killed it: there was no way for a user to grow the
 > language in a smooth way (Steele, 6)

-This is a salient point that we failed to consider when desigining our Sound API.
+In retrospect, we failed to consider this point when desigining our Sound API.
 Our design involved creating a Sound class with two data members, the sound samples and the sampling rate.
 Our goal was to keep these data members private and only expose users to the class's methods.
 (Bloch includes this idea in his maxim "Minimize accessibility; when in doubt, make it private").
 With this design, however, a user would not be able to extend the Sound class.
 They could compose the sound methods that we defined, but they would have no way of creating a primitive method that looked like one from the API.
-As Steele shows, this rigidness could dissuade programmers from using our API, and suggests that we should have used a different approach.
+As Steele shows, this rigidness could dissuade programmers from using our API, which suggests that we should have used a different approach.

 ---

 **Question**